How does it work?

 The tool also supports both UPU Terminal Dues Accounting and REIMS/INTERCONNECT Terminal Dues Accounting.

-One of the key elements of iPEP is that operators can upload their monthly sampling data and total weight into iPep and exchange the data with the other operators for approval.
+One of the key elements of iPep is that operators can upload their quarterly sampling data and total weight into iPep and exchange the data with the other operators for approval.

 Based on that information, quarterly and yearly reports can be generated.
 In addition, IBRS, postcards, and bi-lateral values can be keyed in to generate a yearly report highlighting the mail volume (in kilo and in number of items) per format and per mail category (air, surface).